Buchan Offshore Wind is a new floating offshore wind project, with a key role in Scotland's economic future and the fight against climate change.

 |

 In 2022 we began a two-year ornithology and marine mammal survey of the site.
-This is due to complete in early 2024 and will give us a detailed understanding of how birds and mammals use the site, to inform our assessment process.
+This has given us a detailed understanding of how birds and mammals use the site, to inform our assessment process.

-In November 2022 we deployed a floating Lidar (Light Detection and Ranging) unit to measure wind and waves on site, and through 2023 we have been undertaking geophysical, environmental and geotechnical surveys of the windfarm site and preferred cable corridor to understand the environmental and technical conditions that will inform the assessment and design of the project.
+In November 2022 we deployed a floating Lidar (Light Detection and Ranging) unit to measure wind and waves on site.This campaign concluded successfully in January 2025., Additionally, in summer 2023 we undertook geophysical, environmental and geotechnical surveys of the windfarm site and preferred cable corridor to understand the environmental and technical conditions that will inform the assessment and design of the project.

 We have engaged with a range of consultees and stakeholders, including government and statutory consultees, around the survey and assessment requirements for the project to ensure these are addressed within our EIA process.
 Some of the statutory consultees we have been engaging with include NatureScot, Aberdeenshire Council, Northen Lighthouse Board and Maritime and Coastguard Agency.